 Note: In the evaluated configuration the cryptographic modules are supplied by Apple as part of iOS and sepOS.
-Readers may draw some assurance from the conformance to FIPS 140-3 certified by the Cryptographic Module Validation Program for corecrypto for each major release (Apple corecrypto User Space Module, Apple corecrypto Kernel Space Module and the Apple Secure Key Store Crypto-graphic Module).
+Readers may draw some assurance from the conformance to FIPS 140-3 certified by the Cryptographic Module Validation Program for corecrypto for each major release (Apple corecrypto User Space Module, Apple corecrypto Kernel Space Module and the Apple Secure Key Store Cryptographic Module).

-Additionally, readers should note that the browser, Safari, is evaluated for each major iOS release using the collaborative PP (cPP), Protection Profile for Application Software Version 1.3.
+Additionally, the browser, Safari, is evaluated for each major iOS release using the collaborative PP (cPP), Protection Profile for Application Software Version 1.3.